Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Biadditive morphisms and

 where the isomorphism on the right is by way of~\eqref{eq:32} and loc.\ cit.
 The pullback $v(F)$ has the required trivializations by Lemma~\ref{lem:6}, which are evidently compatible with $F(\pi(\del h),\pi (z))\isoto (G_1,e)$ and $F(\pi(y),\pi(\del k))\isoto (G_1,e)$, showing that the above isomorphism holds for general objects and is functorial, proving there is an isomorphism $u(v(F))\iso F$. \end{proof}

 \begin{theorem}[Theorem~\ref{thm:1}, symmetric version] Let the monoidal structure of $\stG$ be symmetric.
 Then the equivalence in Theorem~\ref{thm:1} extends to one of group-like groupoids or stacks. \end{theorem} \begin{proof}[Proof (Sketch)] We need only check the trivializations.
-Suppose $F$, $F'$ and $E$, $E'$ are the corresponding \bfls.
-In particular, let $s_1,s_2$ and $s'_1,s'_2$ be trivialization morphisms of $E$ and $E'$, respectively.
-We claim the pairs $(s_1,s'_1)$ and $(s_2,s'_2)$ give the two trivialization morphisms turning the biextension $E\wedge^G E'$ into a \bfl.
+Suppose $F$, $F'$ are two biadditive morphisms and $E$, $E'$ are the corresponding \bfls.
+Let us also use the letters $E,E'$ to denote the underlying torsors, and let $s_1,s_2$ and $s'_1,s'_2$ be the trivialization morphisms of $E$ and $E'$, respectively.
+Let us denote by $F\wedge F'$ the biadditive morphism $\stH\times \stK \to \stG$, $(y,z) \mapsto F(y,z)F'(y,z)$.
+(The unnamed juxtaposition denotes the product structure in $\stG$.)
+Consider the bitorsor $E\wedge^G E'$, equipped with the biextension structure of Proposition~\ref{prop:4}.